curl/everything-curl/http-redirects.md

-So if you want the credentials to also get sent to the following host names even though they're not the same as the original - presumably because you trust them and know that there's no harm in doing that, you can tell curl that it is fine to do so by using the `--location-trusted` option.
+So if you want the credentials to also get sent to the following host names even though they're not the same as the original - presumably because you trust them and know that there's no harm in doing that - you can tell curl that it is fine to do so by using the `--location-trusted` option.

 # Non-HTTP Redirects